mathspp/mathspp/pages/02.blog/03.til/077.piece-table-data-structure/item.md

 ## Python implementation of a piece table

 I provide a toy implementation below.
-To reduce the amount of work I have had to do, I decided to implement `insert` and `delete` at the expense of `replace`.
+To reduce the amount of work I had to do, I decided to implement `insert` and `delete` at the expense of `replace`.
 All I needed to do was realise that

  - `insert(idx, text) == replace(idx, idx, text)`; and
  - `delete(begin, end) == replace(begin, end, "")`.

+Additionally, to make the code a bit simpler, I added a “sentinel node” that is always present at the beginning of the piece table and that holds no data whatsoever.
+This made it simpler to insert text at the beginning.

 So, here is the code: